marcobacis/marcobacis.github.io/projects/beye.md

 <br/>

-And here are a few slides showing the project (presented at the Stanford TTO office in May 2018):
+And here are a few slides showing the project (presented at the Stanford OTL office in May 2018):

 <div class="grid mt-5 mb-5">
   <div class="cell cell--2 cell--md-0 cell--sm-0"></div>